apache/carbondata/docs/sdk-guide.md

     A timestamp-micros logical type annotates an Avro long, where the long stores the number of microseconds from the unix epoch, 1 January 1970 00:00:00.000000 UTC.

     Currently the values of logical types are not validated by carbon.
     Expect that avro record passed by the user is already validated by avro record generator tools.
+ 2. If the string data is more than 32K in length, use withTableProperties() with "long_string_columns" property or directly use DataTypes.VARCHAR if it is carbon schema.

 ## Run SQL on files directly
 Instead of creating table and query it, you can also query that file directly with SQL.